 Prior News Releases

-The Kelly Creek Property located on the Seward Peninsula in Alaska’s prolific Nome mining district.
-Kelly Creek is a drill-permitted early-stage gold exploration property comprising 32,640 acres (13,209 hectares).
-Historic results indicate the presence of a sediment-hosted gold deposit within a mining district that has historically recorded placer gold production of 5 million ounces.
+The Kelly Creek Property is located on the Seward Peninsula some 60 to 90 miles north of Alaska’s prolific Nome mining district.
+Kelly Creek is a drill-permitted early-stage gold exploration property comprising 89,600 acres (36,260 hectares).
+Historic results indicate the presence of (meta)sediment-hosted gold deposits.

 Charles Chebry, B.Sc., CMA

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.
 This release includes certain statements that may be deemed "forward-looking statements".
 All statements in this release, other than statements of historical facts, that address exploration drilling, exploitation activities and events or developments that the company expects are forward looking statements.
 Although the company believes the expectations expressed in such forward-looking statements are based on reasonable assumptions, such statements are not guarantees of future performance and actual results or developments may differ materially from those in the forward-looking statements.
 Factors that could cause actual results to differ materially from those in forward-looking statements include market prices, exploitation and exploration successes, continuity of mineralization, uncertainties related to the ability to obtain necessary permits, licenses and title and delays due to third party opposition, changes in government policies regarding mining and natural resource exploration and exploitation, and continued availability of capital and financing, and general economic, market or business conditions.
 Investors are cautioned that any such statements are not guarantees of future performance and actual results or developments may differ materially from those projected in the forward-looking statements.
 For more information on the Company, investors should review the Company's continuous disclosure filings that are available at www.sedar.com